-Virtual machines that use Unified Extensible Hardware Interface (UEFI) are currently supported in VMware ESXi 5 only.
-If the target virtualization platform is ESXi 5, Acronis Backup creates a UEFI-based machine.
+Virtual machines that use Unified Extensible Firmware Interface (UEFI) are supported in VMware ESXi, starting with version 5.
+If the target virtualization platform is ESXi 5 or later, Acronis Backup creates a UEFI-based machine.
 Otherwise, the resulting machine will use the BIOS boot firmware.